Three Outside Down Patterns

 Three outside down patterns are bearish patterns.
 They are a four candlestick pattern that takes place near resistance levels.
 The first candlestick is a bullish candlestick.
 The next three candlesticks are bearish and each have a candlestick close below the previous one.
 Look for price action to fall below the fourth candle and hold for continuation downwards.
-Watch our video on how to identify and trade three outside down patterns.

 Three outside down patterns are basically a bearish engulfing pattern with confirmation.
 Add the third candlestick and you get a different, stronger pattern that means the same thing.